alperkaraca/tabata-timer/README.md

 Manifest `start_url` is `./`, so Pages uses `docs/index.html` as the app entry.
 Icons are included (SVG, any/maskable) for installable PWA experience.

+### SEO & Social (EN)
+- Canonical URL, robots.txt and sitemap.xml are generated during build (dist/ and docs/)
+- Open Graph/Twitter card use `social/og-image.svg` (you can replace with PNG/JPG later); width=1200, height=630 are declared
+- JSON‑LD (SoftwareApplication) is now inlined inside HTML for maximum compatibility
+- Hreflang links include `en`, `tr` and `x-default`
+ - Favicon and Apple touch icon are linked

 ## Project Structure (EN)
 ```